 Show it off: Use past experiences to illustrate this trait.
 Quantify and give details when possible – “motivating a team of 22 teenagers to raise $8,000 for a diabetes awareness 10k race” is much more impressive than “being a good leader while volunteering in a hospital program.”

-Have you spent significant time volunteering in a medically related location, be it a clinic, lab, nursing home, or doctor’s office?
+Have you spent significant time volunteering in a medically related location, like a clinic, lab, nursing home, or doctor’s office?

 Show it off: The adcoms want to see that you’ve immersed yourself in the medical field and know what you’re getting yourself into.
 If you haven’t had these experiences yet, now is the time.